Security Advanced: Proven Practices for Hardware Implementations

 - Practical examples:

-- Assessing microcontrollers and SoCs by their security features
+- Evaluation of microcontrollers and SoCs based on security features

-- Case studies: attacks on and countermeasures for bus systems (CAN, SPI, I²C, UART)
+- Case studies: Attacks and countermeasures for bus systems (CAN, SPI, I²C, UART)

-- Hardware developers (electronics, embedded systems, FPGA, PCB design)
+Hardware developers (electronics, embedded systems, FPGA, PCB design), system architects and integrators, development managers, security champions, and quality managers

 - Basic knowledge of electronics development and system integration

-- Optional: access to example hardware, schematics or security concepts from customer projects
+- Optional: Access to sample hardware, schematics, or security concepts from customer projects

 - Willingness to collaborate across disciplines with software teams